 Normally, the bus is connected to the domotic controller by a thin cable, using a cheap RS485/USB adapter.

-In case that the bus cannot be physically connected to the domotic controller (different area, no possibility to route cables, ...), it's possible to use a radio link or TCP tunnel to keep into communication the domotic controller with the DomBus network.
+In case that the bus cannot be physically connected to the domotic controller (different area, no possibility to route cables, ...), it's possible to use a radio link, MQTT or TCP tunnel to keep into communication the domotic controller with the DomBus network.

 Using a radio link to connect together two RS485 buses